Arrayofchaos/odin-landing-page/README.md

 ---

 **Note:** This page is **not** pixel-perfect by design.
 It’s all about practicing real-world skills: building layouts, styling with flexbox, and getting comfortable Googling the little stuff.
 Mobile responsiveness isn’t a focus for this project.
-That’ll come later!
+That’ll come later.

 ---